Skip to main content

 Major in Health Promotion and Education

 Health Promotion Specialists and Health Educators work with people in schools and community settings.
 They promote positive health behaviors by giving presentations, planning and implementing programs, preparing instructional materials, assessing community and individual health needs, teaching and training, coordinating community/school efforts, health coaching, advocating for healthy policies, leading coalitions, and acting as a resource person.
-The School Health and Promotion Education curriculum is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-The Public Health curriculum has been approved through combined review of two professional organizations.
+The School Health Education curriculum is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The Public Health curriculum is accredited by the Council on Education for Public Health (CEPH).
+The Integrative Health and Wellness curriculum is accredited by the National Board for Health and Wellness Coaching (NBHWC).

 Standards for Progress in the Major